plechoss/CS-433-Project1/README.md

 * data:
     * train.csv : training data
     * test.csv : testing data
+* report.pdf : report with details of methods and approaches used in this project

 ### Usage:
 Running the run.py file produces the final prediction in a submission.csv file.
-See the report for more details on the methods used, as well as the code itself for details of implementations.

 ### Requirements:
 We developed and tested the code with Python 3.7.1 and Numpy 1.15.4.